5imposyalole/CS2-Final-Project-Map/README.md

 Spatial Database program incorporating coordinates of popular and important buildings of Nagoya University's Higashiyama campus.
 Program allows for user to load database file and based on their coordinates, determine: distance to landmarks, nearest landmark, time to travel to a certain landmark etc.

+Please Refer to Computer Software II Final project.pdf file for detailed explanation of program.